Skip to Content

 What Is The Most Profitable Dog Breed?

-Chasing trends in the dog breeding industry is never a good idea.
+Chasing trends in the dog breeding industry is never smart as the trends change quickly but the dog stays.

-Having a certain pairing, color, or whatnot can provide a great return but these breeders are just playing the short-term game.
+Selecting a certain color or pattern can provide a great return but breeders and owners are just playing the short-term game.

 Pin This: